bhofmei/jbplugin-screenshot/README.md

                             "apiKey": "<insert_api_key>" }
     }
 ```

+You can also use your own API key by inputting it in the dialog pane with the "Use Custom ApiKey" parameter.

 ## Use
 Click the "Screen shot" button in the browser.
 A dialog box will open with options for the screenshot.
 You can also press the `s` key as a shortcut to open the dialog box.